My Jaw Clicks and My Teeth Hurt When I Wake Up - What's Wrong? product guide

 Depending on your specific findings, treatment may include one or several of:

-Occlusal splint (night guard) specifically calibrated using the digital bite data - not a generic device.
+Occlusal splint (night guard) specifically calibrated using the Innobyte bite force data and iTero occlusal heat mapping - not a generic device, but a precision-fabricated appliance designed for your specific bite.

-Mandibular advancement splint if sleep-disordered breathing is contributing to the bruxism.
+Mandibular advancement splint if sleep-disordered breathing is contributing to the bruxism, managed by Dr Natasha Hremias.

-Orthodontic treatment if tooth position is contributing to the bite imbalance.
+Orthodontic treatment if tooth position is contributing to the bite imbalance, under Dr Joshua Ch'ng or Dr Steven Smith.

-Restorative work if significant tooth wear requires rebuilding lost tooth structure.
+Restorative work if significant tooth wear requires rebuilding lost tooth structure, under Dr Fotios Angelis.

-Masseter Botox, but only after EMG confirms muscle hyperactivity that warrants it.
+Masseter Botox, but only after Myowise EMG confirms muscle hyperactivity that warrants it.

 You don't have to keep waking up in pain